How to Start Your Speech With Style

 The opening to your speech or presentation matters.
 A good speech has a good opening.
 It's true that an excellent start to your speech doesn't guarantee success but a bad opening comes close to guaranteeing a bad speech.

 Your opening remarks matter.
-You have some 90 seconds at the beginning of your speech when you have the full attention of your audience.
+You have some 90 seconds when you start your speech and have the full attention of your audience.
 They want to know more about you and why you are qualified to speak to them today.
 And you want to gauge their receptiveness to you and your ideas.
 After a minute and a half you need to earn their attention.
 Earn their respect.

-So your choice of opening and how you actually do so is vital.
+So your choice of opening and how you start your speech is vital.
 It's vital because your opening remarks have to achieve one, several or all the following objectives:

 1) Use your "grace period."
 Take advantage of the time when you have your audience's full attention.
 This is not long.
 Assume that you have 90 seconds and no more in which to seize their attention and then keep it for the rest of your speech.